Skip to main content

 Glencore (GLEN.L): Glencore produces vanadium as a by-product from its South African steel operations, though the company does not break out vanadium revenue separately.
 Glencore’s vanadium exposure is modest relative to its overall commodity portfolio but could become more strategically significant if VRFB demand accelerates.

-Bushveld Minerals (BMN.L): A London-listed pure-play vanadium producer with operations in South Africa and an integrated VRFB energy storage subsidiary (Bushveld Energy).
+Bushveld Minerals (BMN.L): A London-listed high-sensitivity vanadium producer with operations in South Africa and an integrated VRFB energy storage subsidiary (Bushveld Energy).
 Bushveld is the most direct equity proxy for the vanadium-VRFB thesis but carries higher operational and financial risk than the diversified majors.

 Supply-Demand Outlook: 2026–2028